 Not just crunching numbers

-When companies surface financial misconduct, those responsible for the internal investigation may feel as if they're flying a kite in a hurricane.
+When financial misconduct surfaces in a company, those responsible for the internal investigation may feel as if they’re flying a kite in a hurricane.
 Changing enforcement priorities around the world, the development of new corporate criminal liability, conflict between the positions of individuals and their employers, and new data security consequences can all make the task quite daunting.